Geometry of chiral temporal structures I: Physical effects: 6. Opportunities for control of geometric observables

 \section{6.
 Opportunities for control of geometric observables}

-PI-MOCD is the first geometric observable that is directly proportional to the curvature, relying on the geometry of either bound or continuum states.
-Importantly, the curvature is a dynamical property, as it relies on the excitation of currents and reflects their temporal geometry.
-Dynamics offers several opportunities for the control.
-The direction of enantio-sensitive molecular orientation is defined by the direction of the curvature vector in the molecular frame.
-The curvature vectors relying on the vector product of bound or continuum dipoles naturally have different directions: $\vec{\Omega}_{\mathrm{exc}}\parallel\vec{d}_1 \times \vec{d}_2$ and $\vec{\Omega}_{\mathrm{ion}}\parallel\mathrm{Re} \{\int\mathrm{d}\Theta_{k}\vec{D}_{1}^{*}\times\vec{D}_{2}\}$.
-Moreover, both orientations are state-specific (see Figs.\,\ref{fig:ion},\ref{fig:exc} (b) for propylene oxide).
-It presents several opportunities for controlling the enantio-sensitive direction of molecular orientation.
+PI-MOCD is the first geometric observable that is directly proportional to the orbital antisymmetric Berry curvature, relying on the geometry of either bound or continuum states.
+Importantly, the the orbital antisymmetric Berry curvature is a dynamical property, as it relies on the excitation of currents and reflects their temporal geometry.
+Dynamics offers several opportunities for control.
+The direction of enantio-sensitive molecular orientation is defined by the direction of the orbital antisymmetric Berry curvature vector in the molecular frame.
+The Berry curvature vectors relying on the vector product of bound or continuum dipoles naturally have different directions: $\bm{\Omega}_{\mathrm{exc}}\parallel\bm{d}_1 \times \bm{d}_2$ and $\bm{\Omega}_{\mathrm{ion}}\parallel\mathrm{Re} \{\int\mathrm{d}\Theta_{k}\bm{D}_{1}^{*}\times\bm{D}_{2}\}$.
+Moreover, both orientations are state-specific (see Figs.\,\ref{fig:ion},\ref{fig:exc} (b) for propylene oxide), which presents several opportunities for controlling the enantio-sensitive direction of molecular orientation.

-First, by changing the frequency of the pump pulse, one can address different bound states and thus control both the magnitude and direction of the curvature.
-Second, controlling the polarization of the pump-probe pulse sequence also allows us to control the magnitude and the direction of the enantio-sensitive molecular orientation by switching the curvature between its form defined by the geometry of the excited bound states to the one defined by the geometry of the continuum states.
-Figs.\,\ref{fig:ion} and \ref{fig:exc} illustrate how the direction of the curvature and respective molecular orientation changes if one switches polarizations of pump and probe pulses from circular (linear) to linear (circular).
-Third, by changing the frequency of the probe pulse in case of linear-circular pulse sequence one can change the direction of the curvature as shown in Fig.\,\ref{fig:ion}(b).
+First, by changing the frequency of the pump pulse, one can address different bound states and thus control both the magnitude and direction of the Berry curvature.
+Second, controlling the polarization of the pump-probe pulse sequence also allows us to control the magnitude and the direction of the enantio-sensitive molecular orientation by switching the Berry curvature between its form defined by the geometry of the excited bound states to the one defined by the geometry of the continuum states.
+Figs.\,\ref{fig:ion} and \ref{fig:exc} illustrate how the direction of the Berry curvature and respective molecular orientation changes if one switches polarizations of pump and probe pulses from circular (linear) to linear (circular).
+Third, by changing the frequency of the probe pulse in the case of linear-circular pulse sequence one can change the direction of the Berry curvature as shown in Fig.\,\ref{fig:ion}(b).